godlymathew/DbtoExcel/README.md

 # DbtoExcel
-A Project for exporting selected tables from SQL server database to excel files
+A simple windows application for exporting selected tables from SQL server database to excel files